rorywalsh/cabbage/Docs/markdown/new_widgets_part_2.md

     cabbageIdentifiers.set("stepbpm", strTokens[0].trim().getIntValue());
 }
 ```
 The CabbageGUIType::parse(...) method is passed a line of Cabbage code, and from that code it sets each of the widget's identifiers.
-The above code checks if the line contains a *numberofsteps*, or *stepbpm* identifier.
+The above code checks if the line contains a *numberOfSteps*, or *stepbpm* identifier.
 If it does, Cabbage will set the value of the identifier with the number passed to it in the user's Cabbage code.

 >It's worth checking the list of existing Cabbage identifiers before creating new ones.
 In many cases, pre-existing identifiers can be used.
 For example, we don't need to create a special **steppercolour()** identifier for our new widget.
 We can just use the pre-existing colour() identifier instead.